microsoft/CSS-Exchange/docs/Diagnostics/Test-ExchAVExclusions.md

 Parameter | Description |
 ----------|-------------|
 DisableDirectoriesAnalysis | Disable the Directories Analysis exclusions.
 Recurse | Places an EICAR file in all SubFolders in the Exclusions list as well as the root.
+Generally should not be needed unless all folders pass without -Recuse but AV is still suspected.
+It does not apply if you use DisableDirectoriesAnalysis parameter.
 DisableProcessesAnalysis | Disable the Processes Analysis exclusions.
 IncludeW3wpProcesses | Includes w3wp processes in the analysis.
+It does not apply if you use DisableProcessesAnalysis parameter.
 DisableExtensionsAnalysis | Disable the Extension Analysis exclusions.
 OpenLog | Opens the script log file.